LAVA-LAB/prmc-sensitivity/README.md

     * Expected run time: 1 hour
     * Resource requirements: Tested using a computer with a 1.3GHz Intel Core i7 CPU and 16 GB RAM (only Gurobi running multi-threaded)

-Both shell scripts in turn run three different sets of experiments, which can also be run independently from each other:
+Both shell scripts, in turn, run three different sets of experiments, which can also be run independently from each other:

 1. Computing derivatives on a variety of slippery grid world problems (`experiments/grid_world.sh` or `experiments/grid_world_partial.sh`).
 2. Computing derivatives on a set of benchmarks from the literature (`experiments/benchmarks.sh` or `experiments/benchmarks_partial.sh`).